github/octocatalog-diff/doc/advanced-dynamic-ignores.md

 Using the `--ignore-tags` command line option, it is possible to ignore all resources with particular Puppet tags.
 This allows dynamic ignoring of wrappers or other resources that are not of interest.

+NOTE: This option is separate and distinct from `--include-tags`, which controls whether differences in tags themselves will appear as a difference.
+For more on `--include-tags`, consult the [options reference](/doc/optionsref.md).

 ## Getting Started

 To use ignored tags, you first need to decide what the name of your tag will be.
 The standard is `ignored_octocatalog_diff`.